heechul/palloc/README-map-detector.md

 	Bit22: 240.98 MB/s, 265.58 ns
 	Bit23: 294.10 MB/s, 217.62 ns

 We recommend using this (mc-mapping-pagemap) over the original mc-mapping.
-Unfortunately, it doesn't currently support XOR mapping detection.
+Note, however, that it currently does not support XOR mapping detection.

 ## Address map database
 A set of successfully identified address map information can be found in the following wiki page.